-■ For governance structure, please see "Management Structure Diagram" described at the end of this report.
+■ For governance structure, please see "Management Structure Diagram (the Company's management structure)" described at the end of this report.

 III.
 Implementation of Measures for Shareholders and Other Stakeholders

 1. Measures to Vitalize the General Shareholders' Meetings and Smooth Exercise of Voting Rights